Sabrina Butler

-Sabrina Butler is a Mississippi woman who was eventually exonerated of all wrongdoing after initially being wrongfully convicted as a teenager for the alleged murder and child abuse of her nine-month-old son.
+Sabrina Butler (born 1971) is a Mississippi woman who was eventually exonerated of all wrongdoing after initially being wrongfully convicted as a teenager for the alleged murder and child abuse of her nine-month-old son.

 Death of baby

 On April 11, 1989, teenage mother Sabrina Butler rushed her nine-month-old son, Walter Dean Butler, to the hospital after he suddenly stopped breathing.
 Doctors had attempted to resuscitate the child for thirty minutes, but failed, and Sabrina's baby died the same day.
-On April 12, 1989, the day after her son died, Sabrina was arrested and charged with Capital Murder.
+On April 12, 1989, the day after her son died, Sabrina was arrested and charged with Capital murder.
 There were bruises left by her resuscitation attempts and the resuscitation attempted by the hospital.

 Trial

 Sabrina Butler's murder trial commenced on March 8, 1990.
 At the trial, prosecutors sought to prove that Sabrina's account of the events leading to her son's death were false, and that she had inflicted the fatal wounds intentionally.
 Sabrina Butler did not testify at her trial.
-Sabrina was convicted of both murder and child abuse following her trial, and even though she was only a teenager, she became the only woman on Mississippi's Death Row in 1990, condemned to die by lethal injection.
+Sabrina was convicted of both murder and child abuse following her trial, and even though she was only a teenager, she became the only woman on Mississippi's death row in 1990, condemned to die by lethal injection.